25 Inexpensive Home Decor Pieces For Guys under $1,000

 Okay, sure, she was talking about not having sex outside of marriage.
 But in the case of art, she’s definitely right.
 Framebridge makes framing easy and surprisingly inexpensive.
 Just like your loose morals.

-Too many guys discount accent pieces, but items like the small blue vase above, are what take a home from purely functional (Me sit on sofa, me eat at table) to a true reflection of your personal style.
+Too many guys discount accent pieces, but items like a stylish welcome mat, are what take a home from purely functional (Me sit on sofa, me eat at table) to a true reflection of your personal style.

-Felt like it would be helpful to show this pouf (the tall cushion in the forefront) in context, so when we recommended you put a “pouf” in your home, you wouldn’t be all, wtf are you talking about?
+Felt like it would be helpful to show this pouf (the tall cushion in the forefront) in context, so when Team SG recommended you put a “pouf” in your home, you wouldn’t be all, wtf are you talking about?

 Plants are always nice to have around…even if they’re fake, like this faux succulent.